katja-pesonen/pet-hub-client/README.md

 ## User Stories

--  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
+-  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist
 -  **Signup:** As an anon I can sign up in the platform so that I can start saving my pets
 -  **Login:** As a user I can login to the platform so that I can see my pets
 -  **Logout:** As a user I can logout from the platform so no one else can use it
 -  **Add Pets** As a user I can add my pet so that I can share it with the community
+-  **Edit Pet** As a user I can edit my pet's profile
+-  **Delete Pet** As a user I can delete my pet's profile
 -  **List Pets** As a user I want to see a list of pets so that I view their profiles
 -  **Create a Comment** As a user I can create a comment on a pets profile